How To Survive in Prison & Jail

 They are not your friends.
 Most CO’s will either despise you or just do not give a damn about you.
 There are countless examples of this attitude by the CO’s towards inmates in my memoir.
 To many officers, an inmate is a lesser human being.
 If the officer had a bad day at home, then he made your life miserable for his own enjoyment.
 Even if the other officer on duty knew that his fellow officer was completely wrong regarding his or her treatment of you, the other officer may shake his head in wonder, but there would be no help for you.
 To be fair, there was a small minority of correctional officers who are reasonable and would help you if the circumstances were appropriate.
 After a period of time in any institution, you will discover the few roses among the many weeds.

-To order the complete “25 Basic Rules on How to Survive Prison and Jail,” contact email@example.com .
-The cost for attorneys is $195, and for individuals (non-attorneys), is $95.
-We shall bill via PayPal for $195 or $95 and PayPal accepts bank cards and credit cards.
+To order the complete “25 Basic Rules on How to Survive Prison and Jail,” contact [email protected].
+We shall bill via PayPal for $100 and PayPal accepts bank cards and credit cards.
 You will receive the 25 Rules, same day, as an e-mail attachment, or we can mail the 25 Rules to you.
 The 25 Rules is free with the purchase of our Prison Consultant Packages.

-For information on our Prison Consultant Packages on surviving prison or jail, click http://www.prisonpath.com/can-a-prison-consultant-help-me/.
-Before you enter a local, state, or federal prison–jail, you will have many questions about prison life, and your attorney does not have the practical answers, because only another inmate has experienced life in prison.
+For information on our Prison Consultant Packages on surviving prison or jail, click https://www.prisonpath.com/can-a-prison-consultant-help-me/.
+Before you enter a local, state, or federal prison–jail, you will have many questions about prison life, and your attorney does not have the practical answers, because your lawyer has not experienced life in prison.
 As a prison consultant, I can help you.